Onizuka Center for International Astronomy: Visitors

 Just below the support complex, a Visitor Information Station at 19°45′33″N 155°27′22″W, has its own parking lot for visitors.
 The VIS houses informational displays, and shows videos depicting the history and work of the observatories, as well as the geology, ecology and cultural significance of Mauna Kea.
-Every evening it hosts a stargazing program in which several small telescopes, up to 16 inches in diameter, are set up outside the building and visitors are shown various planets, star clusters, galaxies, nebulae and other interesting features of the night sky.
 A VIS staff member or volunteer usually presents a star and constellation tour, using a small laser to point out features in the sky.
 Amateur astronomers also come here to set up their own telescopes, since the altitude is already high enough for the seeing to be much better than at lower elevations.

 The Onizuka Center is at the end of the paved road, and the farthest a typical car should go towards the summit.
-As of 2025, visitors wishing to continue on the steep and twisting gravel road to the summit are strongly recommended to bring four wheel drive vehicles with well-maintained brakes.
+As of 2025, visitors wishing to continue on the steep and twisting gravel road to the summit are required to bring four wheel drive vehicles with well-maintained brakes.
 Since conditions can change quickly, visitors are advised to get up-to-date information before going beyond the Visitor Information Station.

 Those who do intend to visit the summit are also strongly advised to spend at least half an hour, or better three or four hours, at the mid-level in order to acclimatize to the higher elevation, and so reduce the possibility of suffering potentially dangerous altitude sickness.

 Further below the visitor station is a camp for construction workers.
 The three facilities are kept separate because scientists generally work at the summit during night hours and need to sleep during the day, while construction and tours are restricted to daylight hours.